jeanamarante/catena/README.md

 #### CLASS

 References all of the modules that can be instantiated.
 Always remember to declare the append property for all CLASS modules as object literals.
-The append property is what ties the properties and methods of the CLASS module to the prototype chain.
+Properties declared in the append object are tied to the prototype of the CLASS module.

-Here's a list of properties exposed by catena (Inside the prototype of CLASS instances):
+Here's a list of internal properties exposed by catena (inside the prototype of CLASS modules):

 * $isClass
 * $applied